biona001/GhostKnockoffGWAS/docs/src/man/developer.md

     + Fit a pseudo-lasso problem
     + Applying the knockoff filter

-A full example is provided in 3 separate jupyter notebooks: [part 0](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part0.ipynb), [part 1](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part1.ipynb), and [part 2](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part2.ipynb).
+A full example using the Pan-UKB LD files is provided in 3 separate jupyter notebooks: [part 0](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part0.ipynb), [part 1](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part1.ipynb), and [part 2](https://github.com/biona001/ghostknockoff-gwas-reproducibility/blob/main/chu_et_al/ghostknockoff-part2.ipynb).
 If you need assistance on any of these steps, feel free to reach out to us.

-## 1. Processing LD panels
+## 1. Processing downloaded LD panels

-This section gives a high-level overview up to part 1 of the GhostKnockoff pipeline (processing of LD files to be used as input to `GhostKnockoffGWAS`).

-+ Processing of LD panels (including downloading and importing the data matrices) is carried out by [EasyLD.jl](https://github.com/biona001/EasyLD.jl).
-This package should make it easy to import a region of the LD matrix into memory in Julia.
+See [Customizing LD files](https://biona001.github.io/GhostKnockoffGWAS/dev/man/solveblocks) if you have individual level data and are willing to use in-sample LD.

+Otherwise, large consortiums such as [Pan-UKBB](https://pan-dev.ukbb.broadinstitute.org/docs/hail-format/index.html) and [gnomAD](https://gnomad.broadinstitute.org/downloads#v2-linkage-disequilibrium) distributes LD panels for various population.

++ These pre-existing LD panels can be downloaded and imported by [EasyLD.jl](https://github.com/biona001/EasyLD.jl) within Julia.
 + To partition the extremely large LD matrix into manageable pieces, we directly adopted the output of [ldetect](https://bitbucket.org/nygcresearch/ldetect-data/src/master/) for which `AFR` (african), `ASN` (east Asians), and `EUR` (european) results are already available (position coordinates are given in HG19).
 For the EUR panel, the autosomes are partitioned into 1703 "quasi-independent" regions, see Figure S2 of [this paper](https://arxiv.org/abs/2310.15069) for summaries.
 + Knockoff optimization problem was carried out by [Knockoffs.jl](https://github.com/biona001/Knockoffs.jl).
 In particular, we defined groups via average-linkage hierarchical clustering, chose group-key variants within each group via Algorithm A1 in the paper with threshold value $c=0.5$, and employed the maximum-entropy group-knockoff solver.